 #1: Lock manufacturers who want to create a new product line

 One thing is clear: Digitisation stands for revolutionary changes in all areas of life.
 Sooner or later, traditional lock manufacturers will have to digitise their locks in order to remain competitive in the market.
 It takes several months to develop such a solution and costs a lot of money.
 We provide all tools for lock manufacturers to add cloud-based access control to their product portfolio with little effort.
 On the one hand, companies can adopt the Tapkey PCB reference design to develop their own locks or add smartphone-based access using the Lock SDK.
 The lock manufacturer does not have to take any risk in-house development or a late entry into the market.
 This is exactly what DOM Security, one of the leading lock manufacturers in Europe, did.
-The company used our Lock SDK to develop their own smart lock and thus serve new c
+The company used our Lock SDK to develop their own smart lock and thus serve new customer segments.
+Learn more about the collaboration between DOM and Tapkey here.

 #2: Providers of telematics hardware who want to upgrade their devices with mobile access